VitorRF/mysousvide/README.md

 # mysousvide
-Make your very own DIY Sous Vide IOT equipment, cheap, reliable and fun with NodeMCU or similar and Google Firebase.
+Make your very own DIY Sous Vide IOT equipment, cheap, reliable and fun with NodeMCU and Google Firebase.